-Instead of full material description material symbol is used as shown above.
+Instead of a full material description material symbol is used, as shown above.
 The list of symbols is given in the ASTM standard.

 What is Hot Bolting?

-The removal of flange bolts on the live line and equipment that means when the plant is running is known as hot bolting.
-There are many reasons for hot bolting such as
+The removal of flange bolts on the live line and equipment, which means when the plant is running, is known as hot bolting.
+There are many reasons for hot bolting, such as

 - Replacing corroded or damaged bolts